tripledio/tripledio.github.io/about.md

 layout: page
 title: "About Triple D"
 description: "Who are we?"
-header-img: "img/laptop-bg.png"
+header-img: "img/laptop-bg.jpg"
 ---
 ## Triple D  <a name="1"/>

-*Triple D* is a belgian software development company that was founded by us, a group of passionate veteran software engineers.
-We founded Triple D from our passion for software development.
-We aim to have a lasting positive impact on your codebase and your organisation.
+*Triple D* is a belgian software development company that was founded by us, a group of veteran software engineers.
+We founded Triple D from our passion for software development with the aim of having a lasting positive impact on your codebase and your organisation.

 ## What drives us?  <a name="2"/>

 Our main motivation is delivering high quality, rock SOLID and well designed software.
-We want to create products that will fit your needs and that will pay of your investments for years to come.
-A challenging job well done, that is what we aim for.
+We want to create products that will fit your needs and that will pay off your investments for years to come. *A challenging job well done, that is what we aim for.*

 ## Our people <a name="3"/>

-The main asset of our company is of course it's people.
-That's why we strive to be great, all-round software engineers.
+The most important assets of a software engineering company are of course the people.
+That is why we strive to be great, all-round software engineers.
 We have a wealth of experience in a wide variety of skills that make up software development.
 And we aim to keep expanding those skills.

 #### Practice

 At Triple D we are constantly honing our skills.
 Seriously.

 We want to deliver our best work, all the time. *It is not good enough that it works* We take pride in our work and take responsibility for it.

   > We don't cut corners.
 We **don't** *"ship shit"*